Edvinas1122/Philosophers/README.md

 A solution loops clock thread, main thread and philosophers threads.
 Main thread are constantly comparing all thread timestamp and current time aritmetic difference against - time to die.
 Clock thread is updating current time, needed, for threads, for aritmetic logic.

-In main allocate_philosophers() return pointer array of t_philosopher structs.
+In main allocate_philosophers() returns a pointer array of t_philosopher structs.
 Structs are used to pass into start_philosopher_threads() where each initiated thread has a proper struct.

 wait_for_dead() checks if any of threads timestamps and current time aritmetic difference is bigger that death time and checks if all philosophers have eaten number of times.